agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSingularity.rst

   * Singularity can import your Docker images without superuser privileges and without Docker installed;
   * Singularity is a good way to share your code;
-  * Configure on your personal PC; run in the CAPRI environment.
+  * Configure on your personal PC; run in the cluster environment.

 Singularity workflow
 --------------------